sebasvila/fif/content/posts/schaublin13-refurbish-2/index.en.md

 date: 2021-12-03T00:56:13+01:00
 coverImage: "pulley1.jpg"
 tags:
+  - machine.schaublin-13
-- schaublin-13
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - Schaublin 13
   - Reeves drive
   - o-ring
 draft: false
 ---
 In this post I show the maintenance of the Schaublin 13 Reeves drive.
 Together with the main gearbox, it constitutes the milling machine power drive.
 You will see how I dismantle, clean, examine and service